Ethan Hardy: Posttraumatic stress disorder

 The story also explores the hierarchical system of hospitals and the effect of clinical lead off-loading work onto Ethan.
 In turn, Ethan off-loads onto doctors Rash Masum (Neet Mohan) and Mason Reede (Victor Oshin), who is supposed to mentor.
 Rainsford branded it a "big storyline" focusing the "true reflection" of NHS staff "struggling under the weight of their responsibilities."
 Writers continued to develop Ethan's issues but chose to portray his PTSD as undiagnosed.
 Ethan continues to neglect his mentor duties towards Rash and Mason, who become stressed and overworked.
 Ethan's behaviour worsens and he launches a verbal attack on Rash, accusing him of negligence.
 Rash reacts by punching Ethan in the face and Mohan believed this was justified because Ethan was making Rash a "scapegoat" for the hospital's problems.
 Rainsford added that it was an example of Ethan behaving "really badly" and "acting out of character".
 He found this segment of Ethan's story difficult to film and had to make sense of why Ethan had become so unethical.

 Ethan struggles to deal with survivor's guilt over Al's death; "three months later he still feels awful about it and blames himself intensely."
 Writers introduced Al's daughter, Abigail Layne (Molly Jackson-Shaw) as a patient in Ethan's care.
 He and Abigail discuss Al's death and the effects of attack.
 The scenes lead Ethan into the realisation he needs to solve his issues.
 Mason is later found dead and Ethan decides to leave the hospital to recover.
 Rainsford commented that "at that time, Ethan decided his needs were greater.
 He was blinded by all the other things going on in his head and his life."
 The "pressure of work" got too much for him and he wanted a break to "clear his head".
 Rainsford added that Ethan's departure was bad timing because it damaged his working relationship with Rash.
 He added that Ethan was not responsible for Mason's death but "there certainly is an argument" that Ethan should have remained in the department to help.
 When Ethan returns, an unprofessional Rash is unable to forgive Ethan and publicly humiliates his senior at work.

+40th anniversary

+Ethan is at St James' Hospital when it is destroyed by an accidental gas explosion but is largely unharmed.
+He and Charlie arrive at Holby ED and volunteer to help treat the casualties, though Ethan does not admit to Rash that he was at St James' as a patient despite Charlie's recommendation.
+When Stevie Nash and Flynn Byron are brought in after almost drowning in a quarry, Nicole Piper asks Ethan to help her remove something from Flynn's leg.
+He initially agrees, but realises that the progression of his Huntington's could potentially endanger Flynn's life and has Rash take over.
+Ethan later confesses to Charlie that he misses being a doctor, and Charlie encourages him to explore non-emergency medicine.